bnsreenu/digitalsreeni-image-annotator/README.md

 ## Acknowledgments

-- Thanks to all contributors who have helped shape this project
+- Thanks to all my [YouTube](http://www.youtube.com/c/DigitalSreeni) subscribers who inspired me to work on this project
 - Inspired by the need for efficient image annotation in computer vision tasks

 ## Contact